wtistang/2024-TechXchange-Labs/1156-Deploy-Liberty-OCP/README.md

     Server pbwserver started with process ID #####
     ```

 3. Confirm the local WebSphere Liberty server is running.
-Open the web browser, open a new browser tab.
-Then go to: **http://localhost:9080**
+Go back to the web browser, open a new browser tab.
+Then go to: **http://localhost:9080**.

+    The Liberty Home page is displayed.

     ![A screenshot of a computer Description automatically generated](./images/media/image25.png)

 ### 2.1.3 Review the placeholder files in the migration bundle